faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2.md

    >**Note:** Kindly refresh the screen in case you encounter any error message and perform the above step again.

-   > **Note**: If you notice a delay in chat responses, go to deployments and increase the TPM to 20K.

 4. The model will likely respond with an answer to satisfy the prompt, split into a numbered list.
 This is a good response, but not what we're looking for.

    ![](../media/17022025(10).png)